STATEMENT OF PURPOSE

 |Gale Ennis (D)||12/31/2018|

-Preston Ethics Commission meets on an Annual basis unless a Special meeting is required in the Preston Public Library’s Community Meeting Room, 389 Route 2.
+Preston Ethics Commission meets on an Annual basis unless a Special Meeting is required.

 Interested in serving on the Ethics Commission?